kijinseong/kijinseong.github.io/index.md

 <p>
   <strong style="color: #b76ca8;">Mar 26, 2025</strong><br />
-  Paloma Carollo Toscan presented our collaborative research titled, "Advancing Urban Climate Analysis with Remote Sensing: Evaluating the Impact of Nature-Based Solutions on Surface Temperatures in Guimarães, Portugal," at the
+  Paloma, our exchange research intern, presented our collaborative research titled, "Advancing Urban Climate Analysis with Remote Sensing: Evaluating the Impact of Nature-Based Solutions on Surface Temperatures in Guimarães, Portugal," at the
   <a href="https://sciforum.net/event/ICARS2025" target="_blank">International Conference on Advanced Remote Sensing (ICARS2025)</a>.
 </p>